ArminBaz/LinearRL/README.md

 **Another Note**: Although I believe this to be a faithful reimplementation of the original paper.
 It is *not* an official implementation, for the official implementation please visit [this repository](https://github.com/payampiray/LinearRL/). <br>

-The detour task is the only 1-1 task as presented in the paper, for the other two tasks, I used inspiration from the great paper by Russek et al. ["Predictive representations can link model- based reinforcement learning to model-free mechanisms"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005768).
-Even though the latent learning and change in goal tasks are not presented like this in the original LinearRL paper, the equations I used are from the original paper and still hold up.
+The detour task is the only 1-1 task as presented in the paper, for the other two tasks I used inspiration from the great paper ["Predictive representations can link model- based reinforcement learning to model-free mechanisms"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005768) by Russek et al. Even though the latent learning and change in goal tasks are not presented like this in the original LinearRL paper, the equations I used are from the original paper and still hold up.

 ## Introduction
 The code converts the LinearRL framework introduced by Piray et al. into Python.
 Additionally, it is converted to be used with environments that have a similar structure to OpenAI's Gym reinforcement learning environments. <br> <br>